 Roof condition plays a major role in determining your insurance rate, coverage limits and eligibility.

-Addressing roof issues promptly and maintaining your roof's good condition can prevent insurance cancellations and may lead to lower premiums.
+Addressing roof issues promptly can prevent insurance cancellations and may lead to lower premiums.

-Regular roof maintenance helps prevent cancellations, lower your premiums and protect your long-term coverage.
+Regular roof maintenance prevents cancellations, lowers premiums and protects long-term coverage.

 Ensure you're getting the best rate for your home insurance.
 Compare quotes from the top insurance companies.